bitwarden/desktop/store/en-US/COPY.md

 bitwarden – Free Password Manager

+# Summary

+A secure and free password manager for all of your devices

 # Description

 bitwarden is the easiest and safest way to store all of your logins and passwords while conveniently keeping them synced between all of your devices.